-The FT DX 9000 Series is a leading-edge transceiver with a number of new and exciting features, some of which may be unfamiliar to you.
-In order to gain the most enjoyment and operating efficiency from your FT DX 9000, we recommend that you read this manual in its entirety, and keep it handy for reference as you explore the many capabilities of your new transceiver.
+The FT DX 9000 Contest is a leading-edge transceiver with a number of new and exciting features, some of which may be unfamiliar to you.
+In order to gain the most enjoyment and operating efficiency from your FT DX 9000 Contest, we recommend that you read this manual in its entirety, and keep it handy for reference as you explore the many capabilities of your new transceiver.

-Before using your FT DX 9000, be sure to read and follow the instructions in the "Before You Begin" section of this manual.
+Before using your FT DX 9000 Contest, be sure to read and follow the instructions in the "Before You Begin" section of this manual.

-CONVENTIONS USED IN THIS MANUAL

-Please note the conventions, described below, for operational commands and texts included in this manual.

-- 【 】(#○).....
-This refers to a switch or knob used for controlling a particular function.
-The name or number inside the brackets designate the name of the switch/knob, or its reference number within this manual. - [XX] .....In the texts, you may be advised to press a button momentarily, or press and hold it in for a time interval (such as two seconds).
-Please be sure to observe the proper procedure when pressing a button. - [OO] ......
-This indicates the pressing of a button when a "momentary" press is the only selection available. - [Note] ......
-This is used for a note as to a particular point of interest. - [Advice] ......
-This is used to amplify or expand on instructions, so as to recommend a way to gain maximum benefit from a feature or function. - [Example] ......
-This is used to demonstrate an example of how a feature or function should work or be programmed.

-[Quick Note]/[Quick Point] This is used for a brief explanation of a particular aspect of operation.

-[Terminology]......
-An explanation of a term or expression used in this manual.
+CONVENTIONS USED IN THIS MANUAL Please note the conventions, described below, for operational commands and texts included in this manual.
+Note This is used for a note as to a particular point of interest.
+Advice This is used to amplify or expand on instructions, so as to recommend a way to gain maximum benefit from a feature or function.
+Example This is used to demonstrate an example of how a feature or function should work or be programmed.
+QUICK NOTE/QUICK POINT This is used for a brief explanation of a particular aspect of operation.
+TERMINOLOGY An explanation of a term or expression used in this manual.